phastmike/neutec-repeater-firmware/README.md

 in the Neutec Repeater Controller Board.

-The `master` branch has the code for the VHF repeater (CQ0VBRG) while the `changesRUGuimaraes` branch has the code for the UHF Repeater (CQ0UGMR).
+The `master` branch has the code for the VHF repeater (CQ0VBRG) while the `ChangesRUGuimaraes` branch has the code for the UHF Repeater (CQ0UGMR).

 ## Differences
 The UHF repeater uses a 4 MHz xtal and the VHF repeater uses a 24 MHz xtal.